Moustachestache/webserv/README.md

 - [x] why double-up message in answer message?
 - [ ] change all "\n" in http headers to "\r\n" when newline?
 - [ ] create meaningful socket / connection.
-- [ ] what to do with the keepalive header?
+- [ ] what to do with the keepalive / persistent connection header?

 - [ ] make server send back info